Urbana Towne Centre begins development

 As Phase 2 of the project nears completion with each of the 17 lots sold, expansion can continue along the nature trail.

-“Future additions the area would continue along the nature trail,” he said.
+“Future additions to the area would continue along the nature trail,” he said.

 Along with single family residences, the plan calls for some townhouses in the area as well.